This post has affiliate links.

 - To get started, print off enough of the FREE printables for your students and place them in sheet protectors.

-What Grades will Benefit the Most From It?
+What Grades will Benefit from the Fraction of the Day?

 (You can get more activities for equivalent fractions here.